 ATTENTION COMBAT VETERANS OF ALL WARS - About PTSD

-For all warriors needing healing there are some key factors that apply universally.
+For all warriors needing healing, there are some key factors that apply universally.
 Combat PTSD stems from dangerous situations where their or their comrades’ lives/health were at stake.
 Most combat veterans with PTSD had multi-traumas rather than just one traumatic incident.
 The following information on PTSD anecdotes was provided to me by a fellow Vietnam veteran who was wounded in Vietnam as a Navy Corpsman assigned to the Marines.
 After the case study for each war, there will be suggestions for a spiritual approach to the issues affecting veterans:

-INTRODUCING ALLEN CLARK'S LATEST BOOK, VALOR IN VIETNAM, CHRONICLES OF HONOR, COURAGE AND SACRIFICE, 1963-1977 (Casemate Publishers, ISBN 9781612000954)
+LEARN ABOUT ALLEN'S BOOK, VALOR IN VIETNAM, CHRONICLES OF HONOR, COURAGE AND SACRIFICE, 1963-1977 (Kindle edition available on Amazon)

 Every war continues to dwell in the lives it touched, in the lives of those living through that time, and in those absorbed by its historical significance.
 The Vietnam War lives on famously and infamously dependent on political points of view, but those who have “been there, done that” have a highly personalized window on their time of that history.
 Valor in Vietnam focuses on nineteen stories of Vietnam, stories of celebrated characters in the veteran community, compelling war narratives, vignettes of battles, and the emotional impact on the combatants.
 It is replete with leadership lessons as well as valuable insights that are just as applicable today as they were forty years ago.